Due diligence reporting tool

 Our nominated stockbroker is Winterflood Securities.

-What model investment portfolio functionality is available?
+What model portfolio functionality is available?

 Can I request new assets to be added to the platform?
 If yes, what is the turnaround time for assets being added?

-Yes, you can ask us to add a new asset to the platform, but this is subject to UK regulation and our own internal policies.
 Our service standard to add an exchange-listed asset is five business days.
-The asset range is restricted to GBP priced and traded assets only, and in the case of exchange-listed must be tradable on the London Stock Exchange Main or AIM markets.
-Adding OEICs or unit trusts will depend on the relationship we have with the relevant fund manager.
+Please note, the asset range is restricted to GBP priced and traded assets only, and in the case of exchange-listed assets, these must be tradable on the London Stock Exchange Main or AIM markets.
+Adding OEICs or unit trusts will depend on any rules and restrictions from the relevant fund manager.

 Yes, automatic rebalancing can be set up to occur monthly, quarterly, half yearly or annually.